 (4) Be Careful What You Say

-Be very careful when talking to your boss or an insurance company prior to seeing an attorney.
+Be very careful when talking to your boss or an insurance company prior to seeing a Southern Maryland workers' compensation attorney.

 You should probably see an attorney before you give any formal statement to an insurance company regarding your on the job accident.
 Insurance companies often try to tape record a statement from you over the phone.
 Don’t do this without seeking a lawyer’s advice.
 You may say something in a very innocent manner, which may be construed against you later.
-When in doubt, call an attorney.
+When in doubt, call a Waldorf workers' compensation lawyer.
 Remember, it is a free consultation.

 Also be careful with what you say to your doctor.
 Make sure your doctor gets the details of your accident right.
 If they get that wrong, the insurance company will use your own doctor’s report against you.